emeb/f303k8_nucleo/README.md

 * I had posted some earlier results that were run at a slightly lower sample rate and thus had lower overall CPU load percentages.
 If you notice any differences between these results and the earlier ones it's caused by that change.

 ## Summary
 Based on this one example it appears that recent builds of GCC are not grossly out of line with the performance of Clang in both the free and proprietary flavors.
 For all levels of optimization greater than -O0 GCC performs roughly as well if not better than either version of Clang.
+This test also shows very little difference between the free and proprietary versions of Clang.